Israel's prime minister Netanyahu undergoes pacemaker implantation surgery ahead of Parliament vote on controversial judicial reforms | Politics

 - Israel

-Israel's Prime Minister Benjamin Netanyahu on Sunday underwent a successful pacemaker implantation procedure, a surgery scheduled just days before the Knesset is set to vote on a controversial judicial reform bill.
+Israel's Prime Minister Benjamin Netanyahu on Sunday underwent a successful pacemaker implantation procedure, a surgery scheduled just days before the Knesset is set to vote on a controversial judicial reform bill that has paralysed the whole country.

-Netanyahu, 73, got the pacemaker a week after he was hospitalised for dehydration and had a heart monitoring device implanted.
+Last week, Netanyahu, 73, was hospitalised from Saturday to Sunday after he complained of dizziness following a trip Friday to the Sea of Galilee, where he acknowledged spending several hours in the sun and in scorching heat “without a hat, without water.”
+Sheba Medical Center in Ramat Gan then said that the doctors had completed a series of examinations and found that the Prime Minister's heart “is completely normal,” and that “at no point was any heart arrhythmia found”.

+However, doctors “decided to use a subcutaneous Holter'', a device that monitors one’s heart and warns if there are irregularities.

-The surgery took place early Sunday morning at Sheba Medical Center in Ramat Gan.
+The pacemaker implantation procedure took place early Sunday morning at Sheba Medical Center in Ramat Gan.

 The Prime Minister’s Office said the operation was completed successfully, that he was feeling good and that he was expected to be discharged Sunday.

-Earlier, Netanyahu announced on Twitter he would be fitted with the device, which sends electrical pulses to the heart.
+In an earlier statement, the Prime Minister's Office while informing about the procedure also quoted Nethanyahu as saying that ''the efforts to reach a wide agreement are continuing'' on a divisive first bill of the government’s highly contentious judicial overhaul that has paralysed the country.

+Implanting a pacemaker usually takes several hours and patients are typically discharged from the hospital in a day or two.

-The Prime Minister's office said that he was sedated during the surgery and the Minister of Justice and Deputy Prime Minister Yariv Levin served as acting prime minister while Nethanyahu's surgery.
+The Prime Minister's office said that he was sedated during the procedure and the Minister of Justice and Deputy Prime Minister Yariv Levin served as acting prime minister while Nethanyahu's surgery.

 The announcement also came when the Knesset, Israel’s parliament, was set to begin debating the bill on Sunday morning, ahead of its second and third — and final — readings, expected Monday or Tuesday.